watspeed/cloud-computing-security-essentials/lab6/lab6-guide2.md

 openssl rsa -in ca.key -text -noout
 ```

 Please run the above commands.
-From the output, please identify the followings:
+From the output, please identify the following:

-- What part of the certificate indicates this is a CA’s certificate?
+- Which part of the certificate indicates this is a CA’s certificate?

-  By runnung this command `openssl x509 -in ca.crt -text -noout`, we can examine the certificate content.
+  After running the command `openssl x509 -in ca.crt -text -noout`, we can examine the certificate content.

-  - The following figure indicates that the certificate is issued for a Certificate Authority (CA) `CA:TRUE`.
-By locating the Basic Constraints section in the certificate output, it should contain:
+  - In the `Basic Constraints` section in the certificate output, it should contain:
   `X509v3 Basic Constraints:
         CA:TRUE`
+    This indicates that the certificate is issued for a Certificate Authority (CA) (`CA:TRUE`).

   ![](../images/lab5-22-u.png)

-- What part of the certificate indicates this is a self-signed certificate?
+- Which part of the certificate indicates this is a self-signed certificate?
-  - This figure indicates that the certificate is self-signed.
-By looking at the Issuer and Subject fields.
-If they are identical, it means the certificate is self-signed.
+  - Looking at the `Issuer` and `Subject` fields, if they are identical, it means the certificate is self-signed.

   ![](../images/lab5-33-u.png)

 - In the RSA algorithm, we have a public exponent (e), a private exponent (d), a modulus (n), and two secret
     numbers (p) and (q) , such that n = p*q.
-Please identify the values for these elements in your certificate
+Please identify the values for these elements in your key file.

-    and key files.
-  By running this command `openssl rsa -in ca.key -text -noout`, we can examine the private key content and look at the following elements:
+  After running the command `openssl rsa -in ca.key -text -noout`, we can examine the private key content and look at the following elements:

     - Public Exponent (e): This is usually a small value like `65537`.
 Look for the line starting with `publicExponent` in the key output
       ![](../images/lab5-pub.png)

     - Private Exponent (d): This is the value of the private key's exponent, found in the line labeled `privateExponent`.
       ![](../images/lab5-priv.png)

-    - Modulus (n): This is the large number calculated as `n = p * q`, found in the line labeled modulus.
+    - Modulus (n): This is the large number calculated as `n = p * q`, found in the line labeled `modulus`.
       ![](../images/lab5-mod.png)

     - Prime Numbers (p and q): These are the two large prime numbers used to calculate `n`.
-Look for the lines labeled prime1       and prime2.
+Look for the lines labeled `prime1` and `prime2`.
       ![](../images/lab5-pre.png)

-### 3.2 Task 2: Generating a Certificate Request for Your Web Server
+### Task 2: Generating a Certificate Request for Your Web Server

 A company called `bank32.com` wants to get a public-
 key certificate from our CA. First it needs to generate a Certificate Signing Request (CSR), which basically